jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Imagine how happy we'll be on Main Street once we use digital tools and mass-collaboration to solve our agonizing commutes, confusing insurance contracts, over-consumption, and rising global temperatures.
 That's the war you must jump into with lightsabers a-blazin', dicing up old evil tools, to supercharge humanity into the Internet Age.

 Note, our lives cut across thousands to millions of problems.
 Thus, our villains are not in a massive group like "the rich" or the "the unions" as old philosophies label.
 Our villains reveal themselves inside thousands of companies, institutions, and organizations of the Industrial Age who fight to keep their version of the Encyclopedia Britannica or DVD alive.
-They choose to antagonize; there's always lots of work for everyone to do, and glory for some people to earn, in our never ending game of civilization.
+They choose to antagonize.
+There's lots of work to be done and glory to be earned in our never ending game of civilization.

 But some people choose to antagonize.
-Today, this is the entire class of middle-men, consultants, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
+Today, this is the entire class of middle-men, consultants, administrators, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
 Their power comes from managing the gates of an Industrial Age technology.

 Together, protagonists and extras can overcome these antagonists to bring on the Internet Age.
 I know this is possible because history has proven it.
 Our struggle to upgrade civilization was fought generations ago with Darth Blockbuster's master: Darth King.

 Darth King ruled atop a huge hierarchy.
 He lived inside gated palaces, using society's money to host splendid banquets and balls.
-His absolute control over all the levers of power was hidden inside the Medieval Age's ruling philosophy of the "noble's divine right to rule."
+His absolute control over society's levers of power was hidden by the Medieval Age's ruling philosophy of the "noble's divine right to rule."

 Slowly, as protagonists invented scientific instruments, books, and guns, the Age of Enlightenment was born.
 With it came values of science, equality, and democracy that turned the people into player gods in the American and French Revolutions.
 These revolutionaries were inspired by the new philosophy of Jean-Jacques Rousseau.

 ![Marie Antoniette](https://4.bp.blogspot.com/-jhgHG65hfC8/VFT1nla3p8I/AAAAAAAAfwU/8BgnOdFSelo/s1600/Marie-Antoinette-marie-antoinette-27292491-1500-1000.jpg)
-_Do you think she was a player god, extra, protagonist or antagonist?_
+_Player god, extra, protagonist or antagonist?_

 ## Freeing Cinderella

 "Player gods are born free, and everywhere they are tricked into being extras."
 Rousseau said that in 1762.
 Actually, he didn't.
 He said "people are born free and everywhere they are in chains."
 But the idea is the same.
 Rousseau was the son of a Swiss watchmaker who grew up to be a famous (or infamous) writer.
-Infamy didn't pay much and he often had to copy sheets of music to make his rent.
+Infamy didn't pay much so he often had to copy sheets of music to make his rent.
 More than 300 years later, he is recognized as being a great philosopher, a political visionary, and a protagonist who helped free the world with his new philosophy.

 Rousseau lived when kings and queens, dukes and duchesses ruled civilization.
 A time when Mozart played inside exquisite palaces during the nobility's many banquets and balls.
 This was the opulence Cinderella dreamed about about while cleaning a dirty chateau.
 Sadly, unlike the fairy tale, the people didn't have a Fairy Godmother to make their dreams come true.
 Instead, the commoners cleaned the nobles' vast libraries, used guns while dying in their wars, and were told to ignore what scientific instruments revealed.
 As extras in the story of civilization, they were distracted from the power of new tools by dark majic—the people believed their beloved Holy Bible said only Darth King had the right to rule.